Anuraga Karikkin Vellam: Critical response

 International Business Times called it a "sweet family entertainer".
 The Times of India said, "On the whole, it's one of those cute family movies packed with a basket-full of laughter, emotions, and thoughts that you can give in to, without a second thought.

 Box office

 Domestic

-Anuraga Karikkin Vellam grossed more than ₹16 crore from the multiplexes of Ernakulam district in 5 days.
-Among the Eid releases, Anuraga Karikkin Vellam, emerged as the top grosser at the Cochin multiplexes.
+Anuraga Karikkin Vellam grossed more than ₹16 crore from the multiplexes of Kochi in five days.
+Among the Eid releases, Anuraga Karikkin Vellam, emerged as the top grosser at the Kochi multiplexes.